 A legislative panel has voted to gradually cut Michigan's income tax from 4.25 percent to 3.9 percent within three years.

-Republican Gov. Rick Snyder hasn't committed to a permanent income tax reduction and is expected to outline his own proposal next week.
+Republican Governor Rick Snyder hasn't committed to a permanent income tax reduction and is expected to outline his own proposal next week.

-Republicans controlling the committee voted for the tax cut, saying the economy does better when more money's in the hands of taxpayers.
+Republicans controlling the committee voted for the tax cut, saying the economy does better when more money is in the hands of taxpayers.
 Democrats opposed the bill, saying income tax cuts have no discernible impact on economic growth.